It was nearing midday.

 Fanaka whistled.
 “What a beauty!
 If I didn’t know better, I’d say finest Malawi craftspersonship.
 But given it’s from your timeline, I suspect it probably has a French mechanism.”

 Alfred watched Fanaka as Fanaka watched a watch.
 The joy on the man’s face was a thing to behold.
-Alfred wished he were as fascinated by clocks and watches.
+Alfred wished he were as fascinated by clocks and watches as his employee.

 Alfred sighed as he looked out into the carpark again.
 It was filling up, Pyramid be damned.
 After all, it was lunchtime and that was a busy time for people dropping in for minor repairs.
 “Put that watch aside, Fanaka, I’m going to need both of us on battery changing duty.”